HarshSharmaCodes/HarshSharmaCodes/README.md

 - 🔭 I’m currently working on [EHMS](https://github.com/HarshSharmaCodes/EHMS)

-- 🌱 I’m currently learning **NextJS and more Frameworks in Mern Stack**
+- 🌱 I’m currently exploring **ReactJS and more Frameworks in Mern Stack**

 - 📫 How to reach me **hs0899728@gmail.com**